 It started in 2008: As part of a maintenance program for my big weight loss diet (lost 23kg in 5 months) I had to start to keep a food diary and record everything I ate and count calories.
 This seemed way too tedious, until I thought of drawing my food!
 For some reason this seems easier, and definitely more fun.

 I had a wonderful time sketching everything I ate for a month – even though it got rather repetitive after a while.
 I continued to lose weight and the sketching really helped developed a lot of fast sketching techniques.
-The full set is found on my Flickr here.
+The full set is found here.

 I have tried it a number of times since, and whenever I stick with it for longer than 2 days, I always see results.
 The hard part is sticking with the sketching part!